Let's see if we can fix this one bit at a time.

 the "Test CAT" button.

-dig further into whether something is stopping the COM port
+further into whether something is stopping the COM port from

-rig goes to TX.
-If it doesn't, then check the DUO menu 54 and
+goes to TX.
+If it doesn't, then check the DUO menu 54 and the

 If that still doesn't work, you have a different issue around